Ecwid/ecwid-api-docs/includes/_products.md

 categories | Array\<*CategoriesInfo*\> | List of the categories the product belongs to with brief details (*for any access token*).
 If no categories provided, product belogs to store front page, see `showOnFrontpage` field seoTitle | string | Page title to be displayed in search results on the web.
 Recommended length is under 55 characters seoDescription | string | Page description to be displayed in search results on the web.
-Recommended length is under 160 characters defaultCategoryId | number  | Identifier of the default category of the product favorites | \<*FavoritesStats*\>  | Product favorites stats attributes | Array\<*AttributeValue*\> | Product attributes and their values files | Array\<*ProductFile*\> | Downloadable files (E-goods) attached to the product
+Recommended length is under 160 characters defaultCategoryId | number  | Default category ID of the product.
+If value is `0`, then product does not have a default category and is not shown anywhere in storefront favorites | \<*FavoritesStats*\>  | Product favorites stats attributes | Array\<*AttributeValue*\> | Product attributes and their values files | Array\<*ProductFile*\> | Downloadable files (E-goods) attached to the product